GenomicsMachineLearning/MMCCI/docs/source/api/mmcci.an.calculate_dissim.rst

 ﻿mmcci.an.calculate\_dissim
 ==========================

-.. currentmodule:: mmcci
+.. currentmodule:: mmcci.an

-.. autofunction:: an.calculate_dissim
+.. autofunction:: calculate_dissim